 Once you have submitted your application, the lender will review your information and make a decision.
 This process typically takes a few days, but it may vary depending on the lender’s specific processing time.

-If your application is approved, you will receive a loan offer detailing the terms, interest rates, and repayment schedule.
 Take the time to carefully review the offer and ensure that it aligns with your financial goals.
 If everything looks satisfactory, accept the offer and proceed with the next steps as instructed by the lender.

 In some cases, the lender may request additional information or documentation to finalize the loan.
 Be prompt in providing any requested materials to avoid delays in the approval process.